jinwoov/Portfolio/README.md

 ## How to run
 - Deployed website: https://jwk-portfolio.herokuapp.com/

 ## Credit
-Header image: Photo by Fezbot2000 on Unsplash
+Photo by Julian Lozano on Unsplash